Olympics-Tokyo organisers lean toward banning spectators from night events -newspaper | Health

 - Japan

-Organisers of the Tokyo Olympics are leaning towards banning spectators from night-time events and large-scale venues, Japan's Yomiuri newspaper reported on Friday, amid persistent worries about the spread of COVID-19.
-The Summer Games are scheduled to start on July 23, after a year's delay due to the pandemic.
-But polls show a majority of Japanese oppose holding the event this year given warnings from health experts that it could unleash another wave of infections and spawn new, more potent variants.
+Organizers of the Tokyo Olympics are leaning towards banning spectators from night-time events and large-scale venues, Japan's Yomiuri newspaper reported on Friday, amid persistent worries about the spread of COVID-19.
+Polls show a majority of Japanese continue to oppose holding the Olympics given warnings from health experts that it could unleash another wave of infections even as new, more potent variants of the virus emerge.
+The Games are scheduled to start on July 23, after a year's delay due to the pandemic.

+The governors of Chiba and Saitama prefectures near Tokyo have already been urging organizers to ban spectators from night-time events in their localities.
+Their request is being discussed and a final decision will be made at five-way talks that will include the head of the International Olympic Committee, the Tokyo governor, and the head of Tokyo 2020, Olympics Minister Tamayo Marukawa told reporters.

-Holding the Games without any spectators is a possibility and the government will decide on this next week, when it will also determine whether to lift a state of "quasi-emergency" in Tokyo and other parts of the country, Japanese Prime Minister Yoshihide Suga told reporters on Thursday.
+Japanese Prime Minister Yoshihide Suga said on Thursday that the government would make a decision next week on spectators and whether to lift a state of "quasi-emergency" in Tokyo and other parts of the country.
 Spectators from abroad have already been banned.

-Tokyo 2020 Organising Committee officials could not be immediately reached for a comment on the Yomiuri report.
-The governors of Chiba and Saitama prefectures near Tokyo have been lobbying the central government to ban spectators from night-time Olympic events in their localities.

-Holding the Games without spectators would be the "least risky" option, medical experts said last month.
-Government sources told Reuters on Thursday that Japan was likely to extend by two weeks or more its coronavirus containment measures in the greater Tokyo area.
+No spectators would be the "least risky" option for the Games, medical experts said last month.
+The governor of Hokkaido in northern Japan has asked organizers to come up with safety protocols based on the "principle" that people refrain from coming to watch the Olympics marathon along its routes in the city of Sapporo.

+Top government spokesman Katsunobu Kato, when asked about the remarks, said he would "monitor discussions" between organizers and local authorities.
+TOKYO CURBS

+Japan is not hesitant about extending curbs in Tokyo, but "it is meaningless if it has no impact", Health Minister Norihisa Tamura told reporters.
+Japan has not suffered the explosive COVID-19 outbreak seen elsewhere but the potential spread of more contagious variants and a slow initial rollout of vaccines have fuelled concerns.

+While inoculations have since picked up, worries about vaccine supply have clouded the outlook.
+The government has stopped accepting new applications from firms and universities that want to set up mass vaccination sites for employees and students, while some municipalities have canceled appointments due to shortages.

 The country has recorded more than 796,800 COVID-19 cases and over 14,770 deaths.
-Only about 23% of the population has got at least one vaccination shot.
+Only about 23% of the population has got at least one vaccination shot, although, for people aged 65 and above, the rate is more than 60%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)